act65/act65.github.io/_drafts/inbetween-posts/2024-10-10-capitalism-london.md

 along the lines of;
 - the goal of capitalism is financial democracy.
 - capitalism is the best system for allocating resources.
+- people are __rewarded for their contributions to society__, with a token, we call this money. they are __free__ to spend that token as they see fit.
 -
  -->